Why choose the Austral Islands?

 12/12/2023

-The Austral Islands archipelago, or ‘Tuhaa Pae’ as it is known in Tahitian, are made up of seven islands: five high islands, Rimatara, Rurutu, Tubuai, Raivavae and Rapa, plus two uninhabited islands, Maria and Marotiri.
+Why not embark on a cruise in French Polynesia to explore the Austral Islands archipelago, or ‘Tuhaa Pae’ as it is known in Tahitian, made up of seven islands: five high islands, Rimatara, Rurutu, Tubuai, Raivavae, and Rapa, plus two uninhabited islands, Maria and Marotiri.

 These five inhabited islands are the most southerly and least visited in French Polynesia.
-The legendary mixed cargo ship of the South Pacific, Aranui 5, offers a timeless voyage to discover the Austral archipelago.
+The legendary mixed cargo ship of the South Pacific, Aranui 5, offers a timeless way to discover the archipelago on a cruise to the Austral Islands.

 This 11-day voyage, which alternates between sailing and stopovers, allows you to discover all the inhabited islands, the wealth of untamed nature, little-known archaeological sites and fascinating people who have managed to preserve their very special culture based on self-sufficiency and the preservation of their natural heritage.
 This is a unique journey to discover a collection of little-known islands.